gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

 The error ended up being from the supercomputer.
 Perplexingly if I individually downloaded a truncated genome and re-ran Step 3 locally the output was non-truncated.

 In the end, to resolve this niche issue I had to generate a bunch of small scripts that delt with organizing, re-naming, and downloading for these 130 problem genomes.
-I then ran this small subset locally.
-To prevent confusion from duplacte genomes of the same species having similar BGC predictions, **this script also changed the name of each BGC to a unique identifying number (1-3800), which can be found in the Supplmental Tables and GitHub repository.** It is unlikley that a reader of these Supplemental Methods will find these raw scripts useful as they are designed for my personal laptop and how the data was organized on my personal hard-drive (which is why they aren't extensively documented with comment lines like other code I made), but parts might be good to reference for reproducibility.
+I then ran this small subset locally using the same code in Step 3.
+To prevent confusion from duplacte genomes of the same species having similar BGC predictions, **this script also changed the name of each BGC to a unique identifying number (1-3800), which can be found in the Supplmental Tables and GitHub repository.** It is unlikley that a reader of these Supplemental Methods will find these raw scripts useful as they are designed for my personal laptop and how the data was organized on my personal hard-drive (which is why they aren't extensively documented with comment lines like other code I made), but parts might be good to reference for reproducibility if trying to analyze a similarly large fungal genome.

 **3300GenomeOrganization.py**